UA-141369524-4

 Our bodies are all about being counterintuitive mystery curve balls where the best proof is our baby steps and trial-and-error.

-That’s how we learn anything specific in our lives.
+That’s how we learn specifics that work in our lives.

-Most guts aren’t happy on an empty stomach and delays our healthy restoration.
+Most guts aren’t happy on an empty stomach and that delays our happy restoration.

-Our guts are forgiving if we’re biodiverse trying… otherwise none of us would be still be on the planet.
+Our guts have been very forgiving… otherwise none of us would be still be on the planet.

-It comes from a similar diversifying principle of not putting all your eggs in one basket.
+And is a good diversifying principle of not putting all your eggs in one basket.

 Eggs, btw, are generally ok too. 🥚

-And even if we make a one-time food mistake, we can cushion with foods and ingredients that are generally safe on a low FODMAP list:
+And even if we make a one-time triggered bloating food mistake, we can cushion with foods and ingredients that are generally safe on a low FODMAP list, including:

 -bell peppers and most veggies